 Eric Dillon and the Sandy Arrow Ranch

 Eric Dillon purchased the Sandy Arrow Ranch in late 2013.
-Having no prior experience with agriculture, Eric’s introduction to conventional farming was shocking.
+Eric’s introduction to conventional farming was shocking.
 He learned that his farm, and the majority of Northern Plains farming, had little connection with nature.
 The key inputs to growing crops are synthetic chemicals that are created and prescribed by companies like Monsanto.
 Across the plains, repeated chemical applications have compromised soil and poisoned ground water.

 Products grown in chemically infused soil are devoid of nutrition and contain trace harmful substances like glyphosate (Roundup).
 The practice of tilling and “fallowing” land has compromised the soil biome (microbial community) and these practices are responsible for releasing billions of tons of carbon into the atmosphere across the planet.
 How farms in America arrived at this chemical crazed state is a story of conspiracy and the naïve pursuit of quantity at any cost.
 We discuss this “story” throughout this web site (especially in the “full plan” tab) but the punch line is that conventional farming is an environmental and nutritional disaster.

 Visionary Thought Leaders Visit the SA Ranch